Ancient solutions of Ricci flow on spheres and generalized Hopf fibrations: Geometric properties and derived solutions

 which is equivalent to the Ricci flow equation.
 Note that this system has a simple first integral $a\, b =\operatorname{constant}$.
 Letting $e_1=\frac{1}{\sqrt{A}}\frac{\partial}{\partial y_1}$, $e_2=\frac{1}{\sqrt{B}}\frac{\partial }{\partial y_2}$ and $e_3=\frac{1}{\sqrt{C}}\frac{\partial}{\partial y_3}$, the curvature operator of $ds^2_{\nu}(\tau)$ is diagonal with respect to $e_1\wedge e_2$, $e_1\wedge e_3$ and $e_2\wedge e_3$:

 It is worthwhile to mention that this solution has pinched sectional curvature with pinching constant that tends to zero as $\tau\to \infty$.
 Since its curvature operator has three different eigenvalues generically, it can not be rotationally symmetric.
+Clearly this metric is not homogenous.

 An interesting feature of this ancient solution is that one can obtain Hamilton's cigar solution by taking a suitable limit of the metric as $\tau\to \infty$.
 Recall that Hamilton's cigar is a metric on $\R^2$ which is gradient steady soliton.
 Under the cylindrical coordinate, it can be expressed as